'The Immortal Life of Henrietta Lacks' author speaks on campus

 When she was barely 30 years old, her cells were taken from a cancerous tumor inside her cervix.
 Johns Hopkins scientists then proceeded to conduct research on these cells because of their immortal life, meaning they would double in amount every 24 hours without dying.
 These cells led to the development of the polio vaccine and in virto fertilization, and were the first human cells launched into space to study the effects.
 They became known as HeLa cells.

 All of this was done without the consent of the patient, Henrietta Lacks.

-In the late '90s, Rebecca Skloot, a scientific journalist who attended Portland Community College, became fascinated with the cells.
+In the late 90s, Rebecca Skloot, a scientific journalist who attended Portland Community College, became fascinated with the cells.
 Finding herself researching the origin of the cells, she began pursuing the family of Henrietta Lacks.
-After more than 10 years of research, she wrote the " which was published in 2010.
-On Monday night at 7:30, Skloot spoke about her life and journey with this story to a room of students, faculty and staff in Buckley Auditorium for Diversity Dialogues.
+After more than 10 years of research, she wrote the and was published in 2010.
+On Monday night at 7:30 p.m., Skloot spoke about her life and journey with this story to a room of students, faculty and staff in Buckley Auditorium for Diversity Dialogues.